Downey Explorer Program

-As a part of this process, we have instituted the Downey Police Department's Explorer Program.
-Our goal is to provide an avenue for our local high school students to contribute to the community in a meaningful way.
-While doing so, we hope to give our Explorers an opportunity to explore law enforcement as a career.
-Regardless of their eventual choice, we hope to do everything in our power to ensure that our young people have an opportunity to gain an appreciation for the personal satisfaction that is derived through community service.
+Our goal is to provide an opportunity for high school students to explore law enforcement as a career.
+Regardless of their eventual choice, we hope to do everything in our power to ensure that our young people have an opportunity to gain an appreciation for the personal satisfaction that is experienced through community service.

 Participants range in age from fourteen to seventeen.
 They work under the close supervision of our advisors, who are Downey Police Officers who have volunteered to serve in the program.
 These advisors are tasked with ensuring that the Explorers have a safe and positive experience.

 Typically the Explorers meet on Saturdays from 9:00 a.m. to 12:00 p.m.
 During these meetings, the Explorers prepare their uniforms for inspection and receive a review from the advisor.
 All uniforms and equipment are provided at no cost to the individual Explorer.